Welcome & Overview

 It’s important to take good care of your mouth.
 This will help to reduce infections and mouth sores.
 Your nurse will go over this with you.Back to top

-What to Expect in the Outpatient BMT Clinic
+What to Expect in the Cellular Immunotherapy Unit

-During an outpatient transplant, you’ll get all of your care, including chemotherapy, transplant, and post-transplant care, in the Outpatient BMT Clinic.
-The clinic is located on the 4th floor of Memorial Hospital.
-You should arrive at the clinic at your scheduled time.
-You’ll visit the clinic every day and will only be admitted to the hospital if you need more care than can be given to you as an outpatient.
+During an outpatient transplant, you’ll get all of your care, including chemotherapy, transplant, and post-transplant care, in the Cellular Immunotherapy Unit.
+The Cellular Immunotherapy Unit is located on the 12th floor of the David H. Koch Center for Cancer Care at Memorial Sloan Kettering.
+You should arrive at the unit at your scheduled time.
+You’ll visit every day and will only be admitted to the hospital if you need more care than can be given to you as an outpatient.

-When you come to the clinic, you should wear comfortable clothing that allows for easy access to your tunneled catheter, such as shirts that open at the front, sweatshirts, or large t-shirts.
+When you come to the Cellular Immunotherapy Unit, you should wear comfortable clothing that allows for easy access to your tunneled catheter, such as shirts that open at the front, sweatshirts, or large t-shirts.
 Don’t wear clothing that’s hard to take off or put back on.

 - After you check in and are taken to a room, your transplant team will check your vital signs and weight and ask you about any symptoms you have.
 They will also examine you and check your blood counts, electrolyte levels, and kidney function.